 The Investment Manager meets regularly with the Board to discuss the portfolio performance and strategy.
 The Board receives regular reports from the Investment Manager detailing all portfolio transactions and any other significant changes in the market or stock outlooks.
-Details of the investment policy are given on pages 2 and 18.
+Details of the investment policy are given on page 21.